fuse-open/docs/articles/layout/safe-layout.md

 Fuse has a few features to help create your layout.

 > It's recommended that you test your layout on various devices, in particular, those with physical margins, like the iPhoneX.
-The XCode simulator allows you to test on a variety of iOS devices.
+The Xcode simulator allows you to test on a variety of iOS devices.

 ## SafeEdgePanel